DOST Hybrid Electric Train: Specifications

 The Hybrid Electric Train is a hybrid electric vehicle powered by electricity and diesel.
 It has 260 lead acid batteries which is used to run the train and operate its automatic doors, air-conditioning and CCTV systems.
 It can be converted to utilize lithium battery.
 It also makes use of regenerative braking technology.

 The trainset has five non-articulated cars measuring 12 m long, 2.85 m wide, and 4.432 m high with one double-sliding doors on each side of each car, which can carry 220 passengers each at 50 kph.
 Four of its cars serve as passenger coaches with one having a driver's cabin, while the other car not mentioned solely serves as a generator car that also includes a driver's cabin.

 The train also has an automatic stop safety feature that would activate in an event of a strong earthquake.

 The MIRDC contracted local bus and truck manufacturer Fil-Asia Automotive and Industries Corp. to build the train.
 Fil-Asia in turn outsourced the motor, chassis, engine, motor, axle, and wheels from outside of the Philippines to be able to manufacture it.

 The trainset formation is Tc-T-T-T-Mc in which one of the two cabs are the power cars.
 The Tc car is described as a pilot car, the T cars are described as passenger cars, and the Mc car is described as a power car.

 Operational history

 Trial runs of the Hybrid Electric Train was conducted in July 2018.
 The first commercial operations of the Hybrid Electric Train began on May 6, 2019, where it served the Alabang-Calamba Line thrice a day.

 The train was officially turned over to the Philippine National Railways on June 20, 2019.
 After a brief hiatus in service, the train returned to service on November 11, 2021 for free rides between Biñan and Calamba stations.
-The free rides ended on December 3, 2021, and the hybrid electric train has not made any known public appearances since then.
+The free rides ended on December 3, 2021, and the hybrid electric train has not made any known public appearances afterwards, making seldom test runs since then.
+It was last publicly seen conducting test runs from Calamba to San Pablo in 2023.